 As is the case with most banks of this size, Chase doesn’t offer the best rates on its interest-earning accounts.
 This is largely due to the cost of maintaining thousands of branches and ATMs around the world.
-Only Chase’s 120-month CD carries rates higher than 1%, with its basic savings account earning at a 0.01% APY.
+Chase’s 120-month CD also carries a rate of 0.01%, with its basic savings account earning at a 0.01% APY.
 If you’re looking for the highest rates in the industry, you’ll want to look at online banks instead.

 Best Regional Bank: Huntington Bank

 While Chase has the biggest national reach, Huntington Bank outdoes its Michigan numbers with over 330 branches in the Great Lake State.
 This makes it easy for you to find a branch or ATM no matter where you are in Michigan.
 Once outside of the state, however, you can only find the bank’s branches in Ohio, Illinois, Kentucky, West Virginia, Pennsylvania and Wisconsin.
 Of course you can still access your accounts online and on the bank’s mobile bank app, too.